scharch/pips/release/README.txt

 c) Bowtie2 v2.2.3 http://bowtie-bio.sourceforge.net/bowtie2/index.shtml
 d) SPAdes v3.5.0 http://spades.bioinf.spbau.ru/release3.5.0/

-Once these have been installed, type
+Once these have been installed, cd into support_files and download bamUtil in the directory which can be found at https://github.com/statgen/bamUtil.
+Please make sure the installation can be found at support_files/bamUtil.

-cd support_files/bamUtil | make
+After obtaining the bamUtil repository (either by download or from github), compile the code using:

-in the same directory as run
+make all

 USAGE: